Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 The color photo above shows how far down the buildings slid as the 1964 Good Friday earthquake ripped businesses from their foundations.

-As you look at these pictures, remember that there were people inside and outside these buildings when the quake hit.
+As you take a look at these photos, remember that there were people inside and outside these buildings when the quake hit.

 photo by Jim Zoller